Sexual Health Services in Barking, Havering and Redbridge

 You will be seen be either a male or female clinician.

-Walk-in opening times at Barking Community Hospital
+General walk-in opening times at Barking Community Hospital:

 The clinic will be open 20 minutes before the start times for each session.